GES-compchem/GES-comp-echem/docs/getting-started.md

 conda install -c greenenergystorage GES-comp-echem
 ```

-The library can be imported in a Python script as a whole via the following syntax:
+The library can be imported in a Python script via the following syntax:

 ```python
 import compechem
 ```

-Alternatively, individual submodules/classes/functions can be imported separately:
+Alternatively, individual submodules, classes, and functions can be imported separately:

 ```python
 from compechem import systems